Skip to contents

 plot_track(MountTom, colours = custom_colors)

-# Example 6: Larger Footprints and Track Lines - PaluxyRiver Dataset
+# Example 6: Larger Footprints and wider Trajectories Lines - PaluxyRiver Dataset

 plot_track(PaluxyRiver, cex.f = 5, cex.t = 2)

-# Example 7: Semi-Transparent Footprints and Tracks - MountTom Dataset
+# Example 7: Semi-Transparent Footprints and Trajectories - MountTom Dataset

 plot_track(MountTom, alpha.f = 0.5, alpha.t = 0.5)